upper-town/web_app/README.md

 ### Presenters

 Presenters deal with presentation logic.
-If there is already a component framework in place, like [`ViewComponent`], that could be a replacement for your presenter logic:

 - Create a presenter in `app/presenters/`
 - Use a descriptive name for the presenter class and add a `Presenter`